damonreeve/hyde/implementation-architecture.md

 > In the event of an Authenticated system failure the client can change the CNAME to the Client Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).

 ### Bidstream Optimizer URL
 This is the URL the stream should CNAME to.
-This is to access the Optimizer service
+This is to access the Optimizer service.

 ```
 [SUPPLIER].[CLIENT].rtb.authenticated.digital
 ```